 What Not to Do

-• Don't read "5:2" or "OMAD" as a universal solution.
+- Don't adopt "5:2" or "OMAD" as a universal solution.
 They were developed on men.

 The Bottom Line

-Male biohacking has managed to grab the headlines over the last decade, but research shows that the female approach to longevity is different and less aggressive.
+Male biohacking has managed to capture the headlines over the past decade, but research shows that the female approach to longevity is different and less aggressive.
 Less fasting, less load, more balance, more hormonal treatment when needed, more social connections.

 If you are a woman trying to apply Bryan Johnson's "ultimate protocol" but feel bad - it's not because you lack 'discipline'.
 It's because the protocol wasn't designed for you.
 Give yourself the right to a different approach.